Tudesz/PWSDDE-cont/README.md

 - Chebyshev collocation based numeric solution of the governing multi-point boundary value problem (MP-BVP)
 - automatic monodromy matrix formulation, stability analysis, and detection of stability related bifurcations
 - built in discontinuity induced bifurcation detection routines (grazing, sliding)
-- two parameter continuation of grazing, sliding or user defined bifurcations
+- two parameter continuation of grazing, sliding, or user defined bifurcations
 - *COCO "core"* compatible definition of the governing MP-BVP and its monitor functions
 - limited treatment of neutral delays (WARNING: forward propagation of discontinuities may lead to major interpolation errors!)

 ## Installation
 - Clone the repository or download the zip file containing the codes and place them in an arbitrary folder.
-- Add this folder to the matlab path as: addpath(genpath("folder_name")).
+- Add this folder to the matlab path as: addpath(genpath("<folder_name>")).
 - To make use of COCO when running the included demo codes, replace "<COCO_dir>" with the appropriate path.

 ## Usage
 At first it is recommended to take a look at the four example continuation problems: **bld_osc_demo.m**, **fric_osc_demo.m**, **nlne_rob_demo.m**, and **impd_osc_demo.m**, which are included in the release.
 These can serve as great templates for creating PWSDDE-cont compatible continuation problems.
-The most important routines of the code base are all found in the *pwsdde cont* folder, for most continuation problems these algorithms should be sufficient.
+The most important routines of the code base are all found in the *pwsdde cont* folder.
+For most continuation problems the use of these algorithms should be sufficient.
 For more intricate tasks, however, it is also worthwhile to take a deeper look into the *_toolbox* folder.

 1) To define a continuation problem, the users are expected to provide all necessary functions and Jacobians as demonstrated by the examples found in the *_system def* folder.
 These should be coded up in three (four) separate functions:
     - **f(x,xd,p,mode,type,l)**: right hand side of the PWS-DDE and its Jacobians